loveencounterflow/icql-dba/README.md

   ':memory:'` which will create an empty `main` schema; then, you can execute an [SQL `attach` statement](https://www.sqlite.org/lang_attach.html) like `attach $path as $schema;` to open a file- or RAM-based DB under another schema of your choosing.
-* This procedure is not very straightforward; compare this to how you would use `open()` in ICQL DBA.
+* This procedure is not very straightforward; compare this to how you would use `open()` in ICQL-DBA.
 * When you create a temporary table as in `create temp table t;` or `create temporary table t;`, then `t` will be available as `temp.t` (but *not* `temporary.t`).